Spousal Support

 Second, the requesting spouse must prove at least one of the following applies to them:

-• There was a history of violence against the asking spouse or the couple’s children.
-The violence occurred within two years of the divorce and the abuser-spouse was convicted or awarded deferred adjudication for family violence.
+• There was a history of violence against the requesting spouse or the couple’s children.
+The violence occurred within two years of the divorce, and the abuser-spouse was convicted or received deferred adjudication for family violence.

 • The spouse requesting support is disabled due to a physical or mental disability that makes them unable to earn a sufficient income.

-• The request for support is based on the care required for a disabled child, taking into account that the child was of the marriage and requires substantial care that prevents the requesting spouse from earning sufficient income.
-The child can any age – even an adult.
+• The request for support is based on the care required for a disabled child, considering that the child was of the marriage and requires substantial care that prevents the requesting spouse from earning sufficient income.
+The child can be any age – even an adult.

 If you meet both conditions, you may be in a good position to receive support.
 That said, spousal support has only existed in Texas since 1997, and the courts are not always inclined to award it when requested.
 That’s why you should seek legal counsel from an experienced spousal support attorney in Houston, such as Kay Polk, Attorney at Law.